 Veteran Tagata Pasifika producer/reporter John Utanga has interviewed prime ministers, and covered everything from vaka voyaging to Polyfest.
 Born and bred in Rarotonga, Utanga studied journalism at Auckland University and started as a reporter in print before transferring to television in 1994.
 Utanga co-founded the Pacific Islands Media Association, has chaired Auckland University of Technology’s Pacific Media Centre, and in 2015 completed the Taupo Ironman.
 He is now one of the partners in company SunPix, which took over production of Tagata Pasifika in 2015, from TVNZ.

-Ngaire Fuata has had a wide-ranging career, from presenter and producer, to fitness instructor and chart-topping singer.
+Ngaire Fuata has had a wide-ranging career, from presenter, producer and chart-topping singer, to fitness instructor.
 The Whakatane local started her screen career at TVNZ in the late 1980s, as a secretary in the Māori and Pacific Programmes department.
 While working there, her cover of 'To Sir with Love' hit number one.
 In the early 90s Fuata began presenting for Tagata Pasifika, and later produced it.
 She was one of the founders of SunPix, which took over production of Tagata Pasifika in 2015.
 Fuata returned in front of the camera for 2011 autobiographical documentary Salat se Rotuma - Passage to Rotuma.

 Makerita Urale grew up in her father's village in Samoa, before the family emigrated down under.
 She has gone on to bring a Pasifika voice to plays (the acclaimed Frangipani Perfume), museum exhibits, and documentaries.
 In 1995 Urale wrote Samoans-down under drama 'The Hibiscus' for TV's Tala Pasifika.
 Since then, the one time RNZ journalist has directed documentaries on Samoan tattooing (Savage Symbols), gangs (Gang Girls), and Kiwi activists (Qantas award-winner Children of the Revolution).
 In 2010 she joined Creative New Zealand, as an arts advisor on Pacific Arts.